projectsbyif/data-permissions-catalogue/_patterns/key-ceremony.md

   - url: /images/key-ceremony.svg

 advantages:
-  - consent requires multiple people to agree
+  - Consent requires multiple people to agree
-  - keys make consent difficult to forge
+  - Keys make consent difficult to forge

 limitations:
-  - requires infrastructure like keys and [insert noun for 'digital lock']
+  - Requires infrastructure like keys and [insert noun for 'digital lock']
-  - people can pressured into agree and have no means to change their decision
+  - People can pressured into agree and have no means to change their decision

 further_reading:
   - title: Meet the seven people who hold the keys to worldwide internet security